 From being a member of the NHS Youth Forum 2022 and conducting a nationwide survey on young people's mental health, it was evident, that the challenge of having to relive and retell your story to different health professionals and a feeling of invalidation, was still a prominent issue, not just within our region, but also nationally too.
-From a previous roll out of the passport, it was clear just how much of an impact the wellbeing passport had on the young person and on their recovery journey, so I knew that by being involved and if we could have a wider roll out of passport within our trust, we could have a bigger impact on the number of young people's mental health journeys.
+From a previous rollout of the passport, it was clear just how much of an impact the wellbeing passport had on the young person and their recovery journey, so I knew that by being involved and if we could have a wider rollout of the passport within our trust, we could have a bigger impact on the number of young people's mental health journeys.

 Why will this project help young people in our service/ why has this project helped young people in our service?

 This project will help young people as it ensures that the young person's thoughts and experiences are validated.
-The passport helps the young person, collate their thoughts, experiences, worries, ensuring the young person's voice and what matters/important to them is empowered.
-This will help health professionals communicate effectively with the young person, enabling them to be more involved in their care plan, to help make more informed decisions, all in aid of that long term hope and recovery.
+The passport helps the young person, collate their thoughts, experiences, and worries, ensuring the young person's voice and what matters/is important to them is empowered.
+This will help health professionals communicate effectively with the young person, enabling them to be more involved in their care plan, and to help make more informed decisions, all in aid of that long-term hope and recovery.

 Why are you particularly proud of this project?

 I am particularly proud of this project because I love how this empowers young people throughout the mental health journey.
 Going through a mental health crisis can often make you feel like you're alone or you have no control, but this wellbeing passport, gives that ownership, that sense of control back to that young person, in shaping their mental health journey.

 What did you like most about being involved in this project?